klaxalk/linux-setup/README.md

 ### NERDTree

 NERDTree provides a simple file browser within a split.
-Toggle it by **^N**.
+Toggle it by **\<leader\>N**.
 The current setup shows NERDTree also when you open vim with a folder in the argument.
 Read its documentation for further information.

 - **\<leader\>t** - opens new vim tab and shows NERDTree